-The SBMHCP and Endangered Species Act Section 10(a) permit was adopted in November 1982.
-The 30-year permit was renewed in March 2013.
-Annual monitoring and reporting of federally-listed species is conducted as part of SBMHCP implementation, and this report is presented to the U.S. Fish and Wildlife Service for review.
+The San Bruno Mountain Habitat Conservation Plan and Endangered Species Act Section 10(a) permit were adopted in November of 1982.
+The 30-year permit was then renewed in March 2013.
+Annual monitoring and reporting of federally listed species is conducted as part of the SBMHCP implementation, and the products are presented to the U.S. Fish and Wildlife Service for review in the form of this report.